negotiation

 6. Once the deal is closed, stop negotiating!

 As you progress in negotiations, you’ll hit several mini-closes.
 This might be the conclusion of a point you want to make, a story you wish to tell, or fine details you want to discuss further.
 Once you have said what you need to, stop talking.
 Let the other person have their say and put their point across.
-Not only will you better understand the conterargument or need, you’ll also gain respect for listening well.
+Not only will you better understand the counterargument or need, you’ll also gain respect for listening well.

 7. Always make it personal

-Connect with your people and create working relationships that help to progress the organization and the individual.
+Connect with your people and create working relationships that help to progress the organisation and the individual.
 Learn what makes your people tick, and take a genuine interest in their wellbeing: you’ll find that in any negotiation, having a set of shared values and common goals will enhance the potential for a positive outcome.

 Contact Primeast today to discuss our Management Development Series, including our Energy Leadership Program that helps develop high performing managers into inspirational leaders that understand the importance of leadership negotiation skills.